 The recommended strategy in relation to municipal charges, service rates and charges and special rates and charges are discussed later in this document.
-Whilst this document outlines Council's strategy regarding rate revenue, rate data will be contained in the Council's Annual Budget as required by the LGA.
+Whilst this document outlines Council's strategy regarding rates revenue, rates data will be contained in the Council's Annual Budget as required by the LGA.